khaldoun-xyz/standard/README.md

 - `ctrl + r (keyboard shortcut)`: Reverse i search to find historical bash commands.
 - `htop`: See cpu usage (similar to windows task manager, quit with "q").

+#### Psql

+Psql is a terminal-based frontend to a Postgresql database.
+To install psql on Linux, simply run
+`sudo apt install postgresql -y`.
+You'll figure it out for Mac or Windows.

+The easiest way to set up a database connection for psql is to open your .bashrc and add a line like this:
+`alias psql_NAME='psql CONNECTION_STRING_TO_POSTGRES_DATABASE'`.
+Save and close your .bashrc, restart your terminal and type in `psql_NAME`.
+Et voilà.

 ### Git

 Version control is a very basic and very useful tool.